-Canon 200D versus Canon 5D
+Canon 200D vs 5D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 5D are two digital cameras that were revealed to the public, respectively, in June 2017 and August 2005.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 5D are two digital cameras that were announced, respectively, in June 2017 and August 2005.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on an APS-C (200D) and a full frame (5D) sensor.
-The 200D has a resolution of 24 megapixel, whereas the 5D provides 12.7 MP.
+The 200D has a resolution of 24 megapixels, whereas the 5D provides 12.7 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 5D is considerably larger (51 percent) than the Canon 200D.
 Moreover, the 5D is substantially heavier (98 percent) than the 200D.
 It is noteworthy in this context that the 5D is splash and dust-proof, while the 200D does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor (as in the 5D) will tend to go along with bigger and heavier lenses, while more compact options are available for the smaller-sensor camera (200D).
 You can compare the optics available in the Canon EF Lens Catalog.

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |3.||Canon 250D||122 mm||93 mm||70 mm||449 g||1070||n||Apr 2019||599|

 |4.||Canon 2000D||129 mm||101 mm||78 mm||475 g||500||n||Feb 2018||449|